C-Loftus/C-Loftus.github.io/content/services.md

 - a team leader or educator looking to support a colleague or student
 - a researcher looking to better understand computer accessibility

-Each session runs for 1 hour.
+Sessions can be as long or as short you need.
 Not sure if your needs fit my services?
 Contact me for a free consultation!

 {{< rawhtml >}}